Free school meals

 All children in reception, year 1 and year 2 in state-funded schools in England receive free school meals.
 Please see the frequently asked questions section for more information.
 Further information is available below, or on the

-children's food trust website.
+school food plan website.
 You don’t need to apply for infant free school meals and most schools will encourage all pupils to take up this offer.

 If you’re on benefits and your child is entitled to universal infant free school meals anyway, it’s still important to register for a free school meal to ensure your child’s school doesn’t miss out on funding called